-We expect that if you are registered for ME304, you should attend class - in person if possible but online if not.
+We expect that if you are registered for ME304, you should attend class.
 Most of the course material can be found in a textbook, but not everything, and you will be tested on what is covered in class, not what is simply covered in the textbook.
 Tuition at B.U. is expensive, so make the most of your time and money by taking advantage of all the resources you are paying for!
 We also expect that you will do your best to pay attention during class.
 You will have a busy schedule with many academic (and social) demands, so we know from experience that paying attention 100% of the time can be a difficult task.
 However, we do ask that you not distract your peers if your attention starts to wander.
 Please ignore all forms of non-approved (!) electronic communication temptation (texting, email, web surfing, etc) and put your phone into 'Do not disturb' mode during class.
-Please charge up and bring your phone to class, as you will be using your phone in class as a response device.
+Laptops and phones may not be open or on your desk during lecture (tablets are allowed, but only for digital note taking).
 If you find that we are going over material too quickly or you do not understand something crucial, don't hesitate to ask questions during class.
-For longer questions, see us or the GSTs outside of class.
+For longer questions, see us or the GST outside of class.